Rich oligarchs with private jets may be able to evade a U.S. ban on Russian planes

 Kalman said the Corporate Transparency Act, which passed Congress and was signed into law last year, will require many corporate entities to send the U.S. Treasury information about their actual owners, including for many of the corporate entities used to register airplanes.
 The rules implementing that law are still being finalized.

-Kalman said there are also exemptions to those new requirements, including for some trusts, that would still allow abuse in aircraft registrations — loopholes that should be shut with Lynch’s bill.
+Kalman said there are also exemptions to those new requirements, including for some trusts, that would still allow abuse in aircraft registrations — loopholes that should be shut with legislation such as Lynch’s.

 When it comes to yachts, the Coast Guard has not implemented an earlier transparency push, which could have aided current efforts to track the holdings of Russian elites, despite a congressional deadline.